pcantalupo/annotater/README.md

 `Reann.pl -file e7.fa -config config.txt -num_threads 4 -evalue 1e-50`

 Options such as `-num_threads` and `-evalue` will be applied to each Search in the configuration file.
-The results are found in the file `./annotater/ann.wTax.BE.report.txt` (field descriptions are below).
+The results are found in the file `./annotater/ann.wTax.BE.report.txt`.
+The fields and their descriptions are:

-### Taxonomy module
-In the `e7.fa` example above, notice that columns 9 to 12 are `NULL` in the `report.txt` file.
-This is because we didn't tell Annotater to run the Taxonomy module.
-If you want taxonomy information about each subject such as type (i.e. bacteria, virus, etc...), virus family, species, genome type (i.e. ssRNA+, etc...), rerun the Annotater command line but this time add the parameter `-tax`.
-However, if you don't have a local NCBI Taxonomy database properly installed (see below), add the option `-remotetax` as well (this query NCBI for taxonomy info).
-Since Annotater kept track of what searches were completed, it will skip running BLASTN again on the sequence and start immediately on determining the taxonomy information.

-`Reann.pl -file e7.fa -config config.txt -num_threads 4 -evalue 1e-50 -tax`

-### Running Annotater with Docker

-You can build your own docker image by running `docker build -t annotater .` or you can download the annotater image from Docker Hub with `docker pull virushunter/annotater`

-To run Annotater using the `e7.fa` example above, use the following command line but make sure to change the `/PATH/TO/BLASTDIR` as appropriate for your setup.

-`docker run --rm -ti -v $(pwd):$(pwd) -v /PATH/TO/BLASTDIR:/PATH/TO/BLASTDIR -w $(pwd) virushunter/annotater Reann.pl -file e7.fa -config config.txt -num_threads 4 -evalue 1e-50`

-The results will be found in the `./annotator/` folder.

-### Annotater Report.txt file field descriptions:

 1. seqID - sequence identifier
 2. seq - sequence